How To Travel Sustainably In Australia

 Choose green accommodation

-There are an increasing number of accommodation options across Australia for those who wish to stay in a comfortable and eco-friendly location.
-Whatever your budget or preferences, you're sure to find a place that suits you and does its bit for the planet too.
+There are an increasing number of accommodation options across Australia for those who wish to stay in a comfortable and eco-friendly location and travel sustainably.
+Whatever your budget or preferences, you’re sure to find a place that suits you and does its bit for the planet too.
 While some people may be hesitant about staying in green alternatives to traditional accommodation, there are a range of hostels and hotels that have all the modern amenities without damaging the environment that Australia is famed for.
 This is also an excellent time to get adventurous – consider staying in a yurt, tree house or camping under the stars for sustainable accommodation options with a difference.

 Take public transport

 Reduce your carbon footprint and lessen the amount of planet-harming emissions that pollute the air by taking public transport instead.
 Cities such as Sydney and Melbourne have a range of fantastic transit systems which are easy to use and offer a cost-effective way to get around, as well as offering tourists an insight into local life.
-It's also possible to take public transport interstate or between major towns – consider railways or coaches for an epic journey across the country and see scenery you'd otherwise miss if you were driving.
+It’s also possible to travel sustainably by taking public transport interstate or between major towns – consider railways or coaches for an epic journey across the country and see scenery you’d otherwise miss if you were driving.

 Join an eco-friendly tour